 Tax Audit Lawyers in Fayetteville

-Reasons For a Tax Audit in Fayetteville, Arkansas
+Reasons For a Tax Audit in Fayetteville, Tennessee

-But, some Fayetteville, Arkansas tax audits happen for a specific reason.
+But, some Fayetteville, Tennessee tax audits occur for a specific reason.
 This is usually because the IRS or your local tax authority suspects that you have not reported all of your income on your tax return.
-For instance, suppose that, last year, you bought an expensive new luxury car.
+For example, suppose that, last year, you bought an expensive new luxury car.
 But say you only claimed ,000 in total income that year.
 As you might imagine, the IRS is going to be very interested in finding out where the money for that car came from, and, if you have enough money to buy it, why you aren't paying taxes on that money.

-How Can A Fayetteville, Arkansas Tax Lawyer Help?
+How Can A Fayetteville, Tennessee Tax Lawyer Help?